Notes on the Geography of The Western United States: Suburban New Urbanism in Dallas

 Here's the Cedars Station.

-A few blocks away (and facing an old Piggly Wiggly, long closed but with a still legible sign) is this new apartment building.
+Here's an apartment building a few blocks away (and facing an old Piggly Wiggly, long closed but with a still legible sign).

 Even closer to the DART station is this huge old Sears catalog warehouse, now a combination of apartments upstairs and offices and studios down.
 The building looks a lot like the Higginbotham building shown in the Downtown III folder.
 That's because the architect was the same: Lang and Witchell.